 This is a continuation of the student's clinical experience.
 The student will continue to perform Initial Clinical Competency Evaluations.
 This semester marks the beginning of Continual Clinical Competency Evaluations.
 Two Continual Clinical Competency Evaluations in each category are required with the exception of the abdominal, fluoroscopy, surgical, mobile and pediatric categories which require one (1) Continual CCE.
-No Continual Clinical Competency evaluations are required for the Geriatric category.
+No Continual competencies are required for the Geriatric category.
 A minimum of fourteen (14) Continual Clinical Competency evaluations are required.

 Prerequisites: Radiographic Procedures 101, 102, 103 and 104 and Clinical Experience I, II, III and IV.
-Co requisite: Radiographic Procedures 201